Javonet/javonet-docs/v2/getting-started/getting-started-golang.md

 ## Activate Javonet

-Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) pages to obtain license key.

-An e-mail and license key is necessary to activate Javonet.
+Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) page to get license key, which is necessary to activate Javonet.

 ## First sample application